sidhu177/presentation-aws-lambda/PITCHME.md

 - Functions should be stateless and scope-limited

 ---

+### Security
+You can use the VPC control on the Lambda console to restrict the access to your function.
+- you would need to define the VPC, define the subnet
+- you could use STS for secure access

++++

 ### Serverless Application Model

 - SAM is all about infrastructure as code